MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-secmakespnex2.md

 A Boolean variable that indicates that the caller provided a marshaled <i>InTargetInfo</i> structure.
 If <i>IsTargetInfoMarshaled</i> is <b>TRUE</b>, <i>InTargetInfo</i>-&gt;Buffer points to a string representation of the CREDENTIAL_TARGET_INFORMATION structure as returned by the <b>CredMarshalTargetInfo</b> function.

-#### - TotalSize [out]

-A pointer to an optional variable that receives the length of the security service provider name string that is created by this function.

-#### - TargetInfo [in]

-A pointer to an optional Unicode string that specifies target information that is used to connect with the security service provider.

-#### - Referrer [in]

-A pointer to an optional Unicode string that specifies the referrer name that is used to connect with the security service provider.

 #### - InstanceName [in]

 A pointer to an optional Unicode string that specifies the instance name that is used to connect with the security service provider.